DVA Human Research Ethics Committee (DVA HREC)

 When and how to make a submission

-The DVA HREC Administrative Guidelines (see below) provide valuable information about when and how to make a submission to the Ethics Committee and the responsibilities of researchers.
+The DVA HREC Administrative Guidelines and Guidelines for Researchers (see below) provide valuable information about when and how to make a submission to the Ethics Committee and the responsibilities of researchers.

-The DVA Ethics Committee normally meets on the second Friday every second month (February, April, June, August, October and December).
-Submissions to the DVA HREC Coordinator are required at least two weeks prior to each meeting.
+The DVA Ethics Committee normally meets on the second Friday every three months (February, May, August and November).
+Submissions to the DVA HREC Secretariat are required at least two weeks prior to each meeting (see meeting submission dates below).

 Where a submission is in respect to accessing data or blood samples or contacting participants from the Study of Health Outcomes in Aircraft Maintenance Personnel (SHOAMP).
 Then, in the first instance, the research proposal is to be submitted to the SHOAMP Serum Management Committee (SMC) for in-principle endorsement.